echoprotocol/echowiki/docs/technologies/echorand/overview.md

 The syncing node must determine the moment when its local database will be in sync with the rest of the network and begin the steps of the consensus algorithm at that time.

+#### Block producer influence on the VRF outcome

+Account balances formed as a result of the $r$ round will be used in the VRF only when assigning a set of producers and verifiers for the round $r + 2$.
+However, the randomness seed for the round $r + 2$ will be affected by the outcome of the round $r + 1$.

+So since the producer cannot predict the seed that will be received as a result of the round $r + 1$, he cannot predict how the choice of performers will be affected by manipulating account balances on the $r$ round.

 #### Insufficient Node Participation

 Given that each network node must independently use the VRF to determine their role in each consensus round, the distribution of roles does not depend on the availability or actual participation of each node.
 The VRF distributes roles based on the entire set of network nodes and registered accounts, not merely the active ones.
 Because of this, there exists the possibility that for some step of the consensus algorithm, none of the nodes selected for that role are online or available.